THE “BULLYCIDE” MYTH

 Created in collaboration with Sinai & Synapses (an organization that explores important topics from scientific and religious perspectives), Drisha Institute for Jewish Education, and The Jewish Board -- and supported by a generous grant from UJA-Federation of New York -- the pilot program featured an interdisciplinary faculty including Dr. Joseph E. Struckus, Clinical and Consulting Neuropsychologist and Health Psychologist, and Owner and Director, Health Psychology Associates Northwest; and Dr. Michael Myers, psychiatrist and member of the Scientific Program Committee of the American Psychiatric Association.

-Following media coverage in both The Jewish Week and the Forward, What Do I Do When…? was presented at the Central Conference of American Rabbis’ annual convention and is available to communities nationwide.
+Following media coverage in both The Jewish Week and the Forward, What Clergy Need to Know… was presented at the Central Conference of American Rabbis’ annual convention and is available to communities nationwide.

 “The mixture of facts, therapeutic approaches, and religious text…helped expand my personal and professional perspective on this important topic"